👈 Go Back

 The following environment and scene options are supported:

 Emissive materials cast light much like they do in MagicaVoxels and you can set the brightness of the light source using Emission option.
-However there are a few differences:
+However there are some major differences:

 Controlling where avatars spawn